-The Ridiculous 6 is a parody of the classic western The Magnificent Seven.
-Adam Sandler co-wrote the script and stars in this Netflix movie along with Terry Crews, Taylor Lautner, Steve Buscemi, and Danny Trejo.
+It's Adam Sandler again, this time with The Ridiculous 6, his parody of the classic western The Magnificent Seven.
+Sandler co-wrote the script and stars in this Netflix movie, alongside Terry Crews, Taylor Lautner, Steve Buscemi, and Danny Trejo.

 Cabin Fever (2016); 0 percent

-“Scene for scene, line for line, gag for gag, it’s basically the same movie.
+“Scene for scene, line for line, gag for gag, it's basically the same movie.
 And the original was no masterpiece to begin with,” wrote A.A.
 Dowd of The A.V.
 Club.
-But in the end, he concluded: “Maybe the new Cabin Fever does serve a purpose.
-It makes the old Cabin Fever look better than something else.”
+In the end, he concluded, "Maybe the new Cabin Fever does serve a purpose.
+It makes the old Cabin Fever look better than something else."

 The Disappointments Room (2016); 0 percent

-Critics didn’t find this horror movie particularly scary or original.
-“Most of the film is just Beckinsale walking around looking worried,” wrote Christian Haloub of Entertainment Weekly.
-“Occasionally, she’ll glimpse some ghostly little girl.
+Critics didn't find the movie particularly scary or original.
+“Most of the film is just Beckinsale walking around looking worried," wrote Christian Holub of Entertainment Weekly.
+"Occasionally, she’ll glimpse some ghostly little girl.
 Sometimes a door slams behind her.
-Almost never will you be scared.”
+Almost never will you be scared."

 Max Steel (2016); 0 percent

-Some movies about toys work (i.e. The Lego Movie franchise).
-But some don’t (i.e. Max Steel).
+Some movies about toys work—The Lego Movie, for example.
+Others don't—like, say, Max Steel.
 The film follows Max McGrath (Ben Winchell), who has special powers, and his extraterrestrial buddy, Steel (Josh Brener).
-Together, they become superhero Max Steel.
+Together, they become the superhero Max Steel.
 The movie failed to recoup its nearly $10 million budget, only bringing in $6.3 million worldwide.

 Precious Cargo (2016); 0 percent

-“You will be hard-pressed to remember anything about it even only a few minutes after watching it, which should come as a relief to everyone involved with its production,” wrote critic Peter Sobczynski.
+"You will be hard-pressed to remember anything about it even only a few minutes after watching it, which should come as a relief to everyone involved with its production," wrote Peter Sobczynski for RogerEbert.com.

 Stratton (2017); 0 percent

-Dominic Cooper plays the title character of Stratton.
-He’s a member of a special forces unit of the United Kingdom’s Royal Navy, and his mission is to chase down a rogue Soviet operative and save the world from terrorists.
-But this action movie lacked action.
+Dominic Cooper plays the title character in Stratton: He's a member of a special forces unit of the U.K.’s Royal Navy, and his mission is to chase down a rogue Soviet operative and save the world from terrorists.
+The problem is, this action movie lacked action.